lukasztecza/lightApp/README.md

 src/Config/parameters.json

 ```
-- create `/src/Config/parameters.json` with the following content:
+- create `/src/Config/parameters.json` which should contain sensitive data with the following content:
 ```
 {
     "environment": "dev"
 }
 ```
-- create `/src/Config/settings.json` with the following content:
+- create `/src/Config/settings.json` which should contain all other configurations with the following content:
 ```
 {
     "defaultContentType": "application/json",